 Got a current account?
 It might come with Home Emergency Cover.
 Check if you’re already covered by another financial product before you buy more insurance.

 If you undervalue how much things cost to replace, you might not be fully covered for them.
 If you overvalue them, you could be paying too much to insure them.
-This is particularly important for jewellery or specialist items like musical instruments and works of art, so make you get your items valued regularly.
+This is particularly important for jewellery or specialist items like musical instruments and works of art, so make sure you get your items valued regularly.
 Each policy is different so check for limits that may apply.

 If you need to make a claim, you should always do so as soon as possible.
 If you wait too long, your claim may become void.

 Started a home-based business?
 Had an extension built or you’ve decided to rent out your spare room?
 Any change in the property use could mean a change in your premium.
 If in doubt, check with your insurer.